zuozhenggh/learning-library/developer-library/integration-soa-workshop/1-introduction-to-soa.md

 >  ![](images/1/soa-architecture.png)

 Critical business services, such as customer, financial, ordering information, and others that were previously accessible only in packaged application user interfaces can now be rapidly repurpose for digital-enabled channel such as: smart phone and tablets.

-## Prerequisites for the SOA labs

-* An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

 <!-- ## How to Run the Labs
 To run this lab as per instruction provided during live session led by an instructor.

 For participating these labs, you've been granted access to a compute resource via an email invitation or an event code.
-Please check your inbox email to find details regarding access to a compute resource on Oracle Cloud infrastructure (OCI).
+Please check your inbox email to find details regarding access to a compute resource on Oracle Cloud infrastructure (OCI). -->

 <!--Below are steps on how to sign-up for either an Oracle cloud service o.
 The always free Oracle Compute on OCI is ideal for learning about the Oracle Cloud Infrastructure.
 This service can readily be upgraded to a paid service as necessary.

-Detail can be found on https://docs.cloud.oracle.com/en-us/iaas/Content/FreeTier/resourceref.htm -->
+Detail can be found on https://docs.cloud.oracle.com/en-us/iaas/Content/FreeTier/resourceref.htm

 ## SOA deployment on Cloud or Data Center